grunwaldlab/poppr/README.md

 ## Known issues on CRAN

 This R package is not a small package, and because of that, it is not unfathomable that there occasionally might be bugs.
 For bugs that exist within R code, they can be fixed by visiting https://gist.github.com/zkamvar/b64078a0d04d2452c905 and sourcing the code from there.
 Below is a list of known issues in version 2.0.2 that are fixed on GitHub, but not yet on CRAN:

-- none! :)
+- The function `read.genalex()` cannot read in single-locus data.
+See issue [#58](https://github.com/grunwaldlab/poppr/issues/58) for details.

 ## Installation